Wantage PCN Team

 The role of the care co-ordinator is able to proactively identify and work with a cohort of patients (for example the elderly, disabled or at risk) to deliver personalised care e.g. patients with learning disabilities and bring together all of a person’s identified care and support needs and explore their options to meet these into a single personalised care and support plan.
 They are able to help patients through answering queries, making and managing appointments, and ensuring that people have good quality written or verbal information to help them make choices about their care.

-Mandie Mitchell and Claudi Edgeworth
+Mandie Mitchell

-Mandie and Claudia have a background in either Social Work or previous experience of working in GP Practices.
-As social prescribers they are able to give people time, focusing on ‘what matters to me’ and taking a holistic approach to people’s health and wellbeing.
-They are able to connect people to community groups and statutory services for practical and emotional support.
-Social prescribing works for a wide range of people, including those with one or more long term conditions, people who need support with their mental health, those who are lonely or isolated and those whose social needs are affecting their wellbeing.
-Your GP, nurse, HCA, or any member of the practice team can refer patients to them.
+Social prescribing works for a wide range of people, including those with one or more long-term conditions, people who need support with their mental health, those who are lonely or isolated and those whose social needs are affecting their wellbeing.
+Your GP, nurse, HCA, or any practice team member can refer patients to Mandie.

-Children & Young Persons (CYP) Social Prescriber
+Children & Young Persons Wellbeing Workers

 Matthew Hillis